MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings which are common between the Microsoft Office Suite 2013 applications.
 By default, the user settings which are common between the Microsoft Office Suite 2013 applications synchronize between computers.
 Use the policy setting to prevent the user settings which are common between the Microsoft Office Suite 2013 applications from synchronization between computers.

 If you enable this policy setting, the user settings which are common between the Microsoft Office Suite 2013 applications continue to synchronize.